RAC 2010

 JUNE 17th - NEW RESIN KITS

-Three new resin kits arrived recently, a Datsun 240Z, a Sunbeam Alpine Tiger, both by OCAR, and a Morris Minor.
+Three new resin kits arrived recently, a Datsun 240Z, a Sunbeam Alpine Tiger, both by OCAR, and a Morris Minor with oversized wheels.

 As usual with resin kits, they're a fairly mixed bag, but as always they each have their own unique charm.